 Find a Pest Control Professional

-Where are Bed Bugs Found?
+Where are Bed bugs Found?
+Bed Bug Habitat Information

 They can also conceal themselves behind baseboards, wallpaper, upholstery, picture frames, electrical switchplates, and in furniture crevices.
-Beg bugs are also known to survive in temporary or alternative habitats, such as backpacks and under the seats in cars, buses and trains.
+Bed bugs are also known to survive in temporary or alternative habitats, such as backpacks and under the seats in cars, buses and trains.

-Where Else Bed Bugs are Found
+Where Else Bed Bugs are Found?

 Today, bed bugs can be found throughout almost every region of the world and in all 50 U.S. states.
 Specifically, the pests were encountered by 17 percent of 2011 Bed Bugs in America survey respondents in the Northeast; 20 percent in the Midwest; 20 percent in the South; and 19 percent in the West.